pablohpsilva/fluffy-umbrella/README.md

 -   Hooks
     -   **useCSVJSONFileData**: can manipulate a File type object and return it in JSON format.
 Depends on `csvtojson` package;
     -   **useUserQuery**: can fetch user data from a given service;
-    -   **useUserResolver**: can normalize and resolve user data that may vary from one sorce to another and bring forth a unique representation.
+    -   **useUserResolverData**: can normalize and resolve user data that may vary from one sorce to another and bring forth a unique representation.
 This hook is the core for data consistency of this library.

 ## How to use it?